sahinyurek/docs/docs/administration/entities-management/profiles/manage-views.md

-# Manange Profile View
+# Manage Profiles View

 In this section you can find information about how to save and manage the current profile list view.

-## Save the current profile list view:
+## Save the current profiles list view:

 1. On the Entities Management page, in the Profiles tab, click the **default** button.